 The initiative is managed by a Standing Committee that reports to the Council of the British Society for Antimicrobial Chemotherapy.

 BSAC in context:

-Founded in 1971, and with 700 members worldwide, the BRITISH SOCIETY FOR ANTIMICROBIAL CHEMOTHERAPY exists to facilitate the acquisition and dissemination of knowledge in the field of antimicrobial chemotherapy.
+Founded in 1971, the BSAC exists to facilitate the acquisition and dissemination of knowledge in the field of antimicrobial chemotherapy.

 At the forefront of the antimicrobial chemotherapy field, the Society meets its aims by setting standards for antimicrobial susceptibility testing and use, supporting service development, measuring antimicrobial consumption and contributing to policy and initiatives concerned with antibiotic research, use and resistance within the UK and overseas, supporting microbiologists in their practice, and the promotion and provision of channels through which its Members and others can ensure their continuing professional development.